jmt-transloc/ondemand-python/README.md

 3. [Troubleshooting](#troubleshooting)

 ## Installation
-To begin running tests, simply ensure that your TransLoc virtual environment has up to date Python dependencies by installing via `/python/requirements.txt`, then install Chromedriver:
+To begin running tests, simply ensure that your virtual environment has up to date Python dependencies by installing via `./requirements.txt`, then install Chromedriver:
 ```
 webdriverdownloader chrome
 ```